How classic car-friendly is your state?

 Total Grade: 760

-First and foremost, it doesn’t impose a sales tax for cars at all.
+First and foremost, it doesn’t impose a sales tax on cars at all.
 The money saved in tax resulted in a cottage industry of shady folks that would set up a Montana LLC specifically to register a car to the company, and then lie about the place where it was domiciled.
 Don’t do that.
-You’re begging for A) an audit and B) your insurance company to refuse to pay a claim when your car burns up in a garage in New Jersey.
+You’re begging for (A) an audit and (B) your insurance company to not pay a claim when your car burns up in a garage in New Jersey.

-U.S. News & World Report ranks Montana #4 in America for short commute times and #11 in terms of road quality, so you’ll be able to enjoy your car.
+US News and World Report says that Montana ranks #4 in America for short commute times, and #11 in terms of road quality, so you’ll be able to enjoy the car when it’s registered.

 6. Oregon